Aaron Burr: 1800 presidential election

-In the 1800 city elections, Burr combined the political influence of the Manhattan Company with party campaign innovations to deliver New York's support for Jefferson.
-In 1800, New York's state legislature was to choose the presidential electors, as they had in 1796 (for John Adams).
-Before the April 1800 legislative elections, the State Assembly was controlled by the Federalists.
+In the 1800 United States presidential election, Burr combined the political influence of the Manhattan Company with party campaign innovations to deliver New York's support for Thomas Jefferson.
+That year, New York's state legislature chose the presidential electors, as they had four years earlier, in 1796, when they gave their support to John Adams.
+Prior to the April 1800 legislative elections, the State Assembly was controlled by the Federalists.
 The City of New York elected assembly members on an at-large basis.
 Burr and Hamilton were the key campaigners for their respective parties.
-Burr's Democratic-Republican slate of assemblymen for New York City was elected, giving the party control of the legislature, which in turn gave New York's electoral votes to Jefferson and Burr.
-This drove another wedge between Hamilton and Burr.
+Burr's Democratic-Republican slate of assemblymen was elected, giving the party control of the legislature, which in turn gave New York State's electoral votes to Jefferson and Burr.
+This drove another wedge between Burr and Hamilton, who had developed a rivalry with Jefferson.

 Burr enlisted the help of Tammany Hall to win the voting for selection of Electoral College delegates.
-He gained a place on the Democratic-Republican presidential ticket in the 1800 election with Jefferson.
-Though Jefferson and Burr won New York, he and Burr tied for the presidency overall, with 73 electoral votes each.
-Members of the Democratic-Republican Party understood they intended that Jefferson should be president and Burr vice president, but the tied vote required that the final choice be made by the House of Representatives, with each of the 16 states having one vote, and nine votes needed for election.
+He gained a place on the Democratic-Republican presidential ticket with Jefferson in the 1800 election.
+Jefferson and Burr won New York, and tied for the presidency overall, with 73 electoral votes each.
+Members of the Democratic-Republican Party understood they intended that Jefferson should be president and Burr vice president, but the tied vote required that the final choice be made by the U.S. House of Representatives, with each of the sixteen states having one vote, and nine votes needed for election.

-Publicly, Burr remained quiet and refused to surrender the presidency to Jefferson, the great enemy of the Federalists.
-Rumors circulated that Burr and a faction of Federalists were encouraging Republican representatives to vote for him, blocking Jefferson's election in the House.
+Burr remained quiet publicly, refusing to surrender the presidency to Jefferson, who was seen as the great enemy of the Federalists.
+Rumors circulated that he and a faction of Federalists were encouraging Democratic-Republican representatives to vote for him, blocking Jefferson's election in the House.
 However, solid evidence of such a conspiracy was lacking, and historians generally gave Burr the benefit of the doubt.
 In 2011, however, historian Thomas Baker discovered a previously unknown letter from William P. Van Ness to Edward Livingston, two leading Democratic-Republicans in New York.
-Van Ness was very close to Burr – serving as his second in the next duel with Hamilton.
+Van Ness was very close to Burr, serving as his second in the duel with Alexander Hamilton.
 As a leading Democratic-Republican, Van Ness secretly supported the Federalist plan to elect Burr as president and tried to get Livingston to join.
 Livingston agreed at first, then reversed himself.
 Baker argues that Burr probably supported the Van Ness plan: "There is a compelling pattern of circumstantial evidence, much of it newly discovered, that strongly suggests Aaron Burr did exactly that as part of a stealth campaign to compass the presidency for himself."
-The attempt did not work, due partly to Livingston's reversal, but more to Hamilton's vigorous opposition to Burr.
+The attempt did not work, however, at least in part because of Livingston's reversal and especially Hamilton's vigorous opposition to Burr.
 Jefferson was ultimately elected president, and Burr vice president.